rostools/r-cubed-intro/paper.md

 training in, or don't have incentives to conduct reproducible research.
-Improving reproducibility requires an awareness and training in multiple areas, including version control, project and data management, and reproducible reporting alongside statistical analysis.
+Improving reproducibility requires an awareness and training in multiple areas, including version control, project and data management, and reproducible reporting alongside the statistical analysis.
 Training in these skill areas is critical to tackling the modern demands of reproducibility.

 The learning module provides training in reproducibility, open science, and